iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

+The final Product is the "arcade" library NOT the swing application.
+A separate project with using Spring Boot or Tomcat will be deployed using the arcade package.

 ## Update
 Return from vacation and work project.
+The last FOCUS is the Seat Cycle Panel in order to trouble shoot Seats to Card transaction.

 First commit for a while.

 ## Next Master Push Goals